eerieA/cs234-2024/notes/NOTES_ASGNMTS.md

 It is smooth and differentiable, which is essential for gradient-based optimization (like backpropagation).

 One intuition is `bigger values become exponentially more dominant`.
-To have more control, there is the introduction of a "tempratured" version
+To have more control, there is the introduction of a "temperatured" version

 $$\text{softmax}_T(x_i) = \frac{e^{{x_i/T}}}{\sum_{j=1}^{n} e^{x_j/T}},$$

 where the $T$ has effects:
 - High $T$ → softer distribution.
 - Low $T$ → sharper distribution.